thayer11/more-express-routes/readme.md

     ``` bash
     echo {} > package.json      #puts an empty object into a new `package.json`
     npm install --save express
-    npm install --save ejs # if you want to use the templating
     subl .
     ```
 The folder structure will be as follows: